 - Become a Microsoft Defender ATP Ninja level 400.

-Azure Security Center (ASC) harnesses the power of Microsoft Defender ATP (MDATP) to provide improved threat detection for Windows Servers whether they are running on-premises, on Azure, or in other cloud environments.
-Microsoft’s vast threat intelligence enables MDATP to identify and notify you of attackers’ tools and techniques, so you can understand threats and respond quickly.
+Microsoft Defender for Cloud (MDC) harnesses the power of Microsoft Defender for Endpoint to provide improved threat detection for Windows Servers whether they are running on-premises, on Azure, or in other cloud environments.
+Microsoft’s vast threat intelligence enables Microsoft Defender for Endpoint to identify and notify you of attackers’ tools and techniques, so you can understand threats and respond quickly.

 Thank you for reading my blog.

 If you have any questions or feedback, please leave a comment.